Elementis: Three-pronged expansion

-Elementis – a Chemicals Company
+Elementis – a chemicals company

 1994 was deemed a year of change.
 The sale of London Sumatra, the builders’ supplies business in Ireland and the consumer foods business raised £282m.
 Although the intention then was for investment to concentrate on chemicals and timber & building supplies while retaining malting, the non-chemicals businesses did not remain for long.
 In 1997 the timber and foods divisions were sold for £458m and £400m was returned to shareholders.
 The remaining food business were sold a year later.
 The Harrisons & Crosfield name was changed to Elementis and the policy was to concentrate on specialty chemicals.

 The purchase of American Rheox in 1998 for $465m was one of the largest chemical acquisitions.
 Elementis now stood as the world's largest producer of chromium chemicals; Elementis Pigments the world's second largest producer of synthetic iron oxide pigments and the Rheox business was the world's largest producer of rheological additives for coatings.
 Chromium was further enlarged with the acquisition of the chromium chemicals business of OxyChem in the US in 2002, making it the country's largest producer.
 This was followed by the construction of a chromium plant in China in 2004.
 In that same year, Elementis acquired the Dutch Sasol Servo, a supplier of coatings additives, for €48m.
 One negative was the unprofitability of the UK chromium business and the plant was controversially closed in 2009.
 Further small acquisitions to enlarge the coatings business were made in 2012 and 2013: Watercryl Quimica Ltda of Brazil provided an entry to Latin America and in the U.S., Hi-Mar was a leading supplier of defoamers to the coatings, construction and oilfield drilling industries.

 Increased specialization led to the disposal of the specialty rubber, international pigments and the surfactants businesses.
 A further change in emphasis to the Elementis business came with the move into personal care with the acquisition of Fancor, one of North America's largest lanolin and lanolin derivatives suppliers.
 This was a prelude to a more substantial acquisition when in 2017 Elementis nearly trebled its personal care business with the purchase of SummitReheis for $362m; based in the US and Germany it specialized in anti-perspirant additives.
 This was followed in 2018 by the creation of a new division by the $600m acquisition of Mondo Minerals, described as the “second largest producer of premium talc based additives in the world”.
 Following this acquisition, the group's main divisions were then described as personal care; coatings; talc; chromium; and energy.

 During 2020 and 2021 Elementis rejected three offers from U.S. rival Minerals Technologies (MTX), and a £929.3 million cash and stock offer from U.S. chemicals firm Innospec (IOSP).
 It dismissed the approaches as significantly undervaluing the company.

+In 2022 the Chromium business was sold to the Yildirim Group.